telerik/kendo-react-inputs/README.md

 ## Overview

-This repository holds the source code files and documentation of the Kendo UI components for React included in the Inputs Package distribution of the suite.
+This repository holds the source code files and documentation of the Kendo UI components for React included in the Inputs distribution of the suite.

 ## Glossary